temenostech/temenos-platform-documentation/docfx_project/home/techguides/user-creation-in-paas.md

 To be able to create a user the below permission needs to be enabled for your user:

 - CREATE _ USER

+To have a better understanding of the user permissions, hover the cursor over the variables and a short description will pop up or click [here](http://documentation.temenos.cloud/home/techguides/user-permissions) to read more.